 Forbes ranked both as the top earners in the genre.
 Money talks, and the labels, radio, and the media will take notice, if the fans support their favorite artists by buying their music, sharing YouTube videos of the artist across social media, and attending their shows.

-I have to admit with school, my two teens, work, and the radio show, I barely have time to see every single band that comes through Florida.
-But I've made it a point to go see my favorite artists, buy all of their music, and share my love for them across mediated channels.
+We're all too busy, but I've made it a point to go see my favorite artists, buy all of their music, and share my love for them across mediated channels.
 It's one of the reasons why Stone Cold Country exists..
-I'm hoping that in some small way, I am helping to bring attention to artists that are creating/performing quality music, and providing some historical information on how it all got started.
+I'm hoping that in some small way, we are helping to bring attention to artists that are creating/performing quality music, and providing some historical information on how it all got started.
 It's a small seed that I'm planting in an already growing global garden.